Ayyagari99/CodeQuest/README.md

 Would like to thank Innerve'19 for providing us the platform to host the same.

 # A small catch:
-Pressing 'Enter' will not submit the answers.
+Pressing 'Enter' will not submit the answers. <br \> The timer was specific to the day the Code Quest was held, so it won't work. <br \>
+(Nevertheless, Code Quest can still be played without the timer)